 |SSM Cardinal Glennon Children's Medical Center|

-Psoriasis (suh-RYE-uh-sus) is a non-contagious disease that causes skin cells to build up on the surface of the skin, forming itchy red patches (plaques) and thick scales.
+Psoriasis (suh-RYE-uh-sus) is a non-contagious disease that causes skin cells to build up on the surface of the skin, forming itchy red raised areas (plaques) and thick scales.
 It can appear anywhere on the body but is most commonly found on the scalp, knees, elbows, and torso.

 For many kids, psoriasis is just a minor inconvenience; for others, though, it can be quite serious.
 Psoriasis can lead kids to feel self-conscious about their appearance.
 Sometimes that affects their emotions, and some kids may develop low self-esteem and even depression as a result.